rochabr/AmazonLocationDemoiOS/README.md

                                              credentialsProvider: AWSMobileClient.default())
 ```

+#### Add search capabilities to the iOS app
+Add search function
+Update variables on mapview
+Update variables on contextview

 ### Create the Amazon EventBridge rule

 The last piece we need to configure is how we should act when the user crosses a Geofence and generates an **ENTER** or **EXIT** event.